 - Hearing Loss

-Can Humans Get Ear Mites for Dogs?
+Can Humans Get Ear Mites From Dogs?

 Yes, Ear Mites can be spread to humans, but it is rare.
 Ear Mites are very contagious to other animals in the household though.
-If you have other pets in your home, they will All need treatment to get rid of the whole Ear Mite Tribe.
+If you have other pets in your home, they will ALL need treatment to get rid of the whole Ear Mite Tribe.

 Can Ear Mites Live on Furniture?